 Each minute felt like hours until I was taken to the ultrasound room, my mind was racing with all the possibilities.
 Laying down on the bed, I felt I could hardly breathe with nerves of the unknown, but finally, I could see you again and most importantly your little heart flickering away.
 They measured you and you were right on target!
 They couldn’t explain the bleeding and said everything looks ok for now but if the bleeding changes come back.
 Leaving the hospital was full of mixed emotions, glad you were safe in there but scared in case the bleeding got worse.

 I was so glad a few hours later when the bleeding stopped.

 We have had Christmas at your Aunty’s place.
 A few days before Christmas, we picked up your brother from his Mum’s and although we had a couple of days until we hit 12 weeks, we decided to tell him about you.
 We were given your due date a couple of days ago at the last scan.
 He was pleased but said he hopes you are a boy!

 We had a lovely Christmas day, and there was even snow laying on the ground.
 All I thought about was next year, it could well be your first Christmas.
 To have you in my arms would be all I could wish for.
-I got quite poorly in the afternoon on Christmas day, and from what the doctors said today it seems it was either flu or swine flu, we seen him because daddy got it too and he had issues with his chest in the past, so it was best to get seen.
+I got quite poorly in the afternoon on Christmas day, and from what the doctors said today it seems it was either flu or swine flu, we saw him because daddy got it too and he had issues with his chest in the past, so it was best to get seen.
 We are both on our way to getting better.